Chocolate, Peanut, and Pretzel No-Bake Haystack Cookies

 Double Boiler Hack

-If you don’t have a double boiler, you can make one by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom — bring the water to a boil over medium-high heat, and stir the chips frequently until they melt.
-You can melt chocolate in a heavy pan, which works just as well, though if you do, make sure you keep the heat very low and stir often.
+Simply nestle a metal or heatproof glass bowl over a pot with a bit of water in the bottom.
+Let the water come to a boil over medium-high heat, and stir the chocolate chips frequently until they melt.

 Nutrition